HaydenMacDonald/squashinformr/README.md

 ## Disclaimer

 SquashInfo is a valuable resource for the international squash community.
-It has never been my intention to compete with SquashInfo.
 By creating and sharing this package, I do not intend to compete with SquashInfo or any of its stakeholders.
-The `squashinformr` package has been created to allow individuals to access data from SquashInfo in a efficient and responsible way, using [`polite` principles](https://github.com/dmi3kno/polite).
-Following `polite` principles incurs mandatory delays on the scraping process set out by SquashInfo.
-This prevents the use of this package from incurring unnecessary harm to SquashInfo servers through overwhelming requests.
-Therefore, it is important that users of this package are patient and respectful of SquashInfo and the work they produce.
+The `squashinformr` package was created to allow individuals to access data from SquashInfo in an efficient and responsible way, using [`polite` principles](https://github.com/dmi3kno/polite).
+Following `polite` principles incurs mandatory delays on the scraping process set by SquashInfo.
+This prevents the use of this package from incurring unnecessary harm to SquashInfo servers via overwhelming requests.
+Therefore, it is important that users of this package are patient when scraping and respectful of SquashInfo and the work they produce.

 ## Author